 Some users account for such situations, either by using hardware keys for TOP Server licensing or by having a hot backup server on another machine with a backup license (if you weren't aware of those options and are interested in what your options are - contact us).
 However, one tool that is included with every TOP Server license purchase at no additional cost is the Emergency Activation ID.

 An Emergency Activation ID is included with each purchased license specifically for use in the event of a machine/system failure occurring outside Software Toolbox normal business hours.
-This Emergency ID can be activated through the Software Toolbox Registration website and allows the product to run for a period of seven days, giving you plenty of time to contact Software Toolbox technical support to get your permanent license restored by submitting a re-registration request.
+This Emergency ID can be activated through the Software Toolbox Registration website and allows the product to run for a period of 10 days, giving you plenty of time to contact Software Toolbox technical support to get your permanent license restored by submitting a re-registration request.

 The Emergency Activation ID is a unique one-time use license: a separate Emergency Activation ID must be used for each product that requires emergency activation.
 If the TOP Server machine where the emergency license will be used does not have Internet access, just copy the activation request file to a machine that does have internet access to generate the activation response file.